featurehub-io/featurehub-flutter-sdk/client-dart-sdk/example/README.md

 In this case, the Refresh Indicator is used to request updated features which trigger the stream to update and repaint the screen.

-It expects a string feature called FLUTTER_COLOUR to exist and have values of blue, purple or yellow.
+It expects a string feature called CONTAINER_COLOUR to exist and have values of blue, purple or yellow.